kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 _Triple J is a government funded national radio station broadcasting since 1975 and geared toward alternative music for a youth audience.
 Triple J is a cornerstone of the Australian music industry, and as a part of the Australian Broadcasting Corporation is subject to strict editorial policy and not allowed to run advertisements._

 W.B.T.G.
 Slinger:
-Well, that was the break for King Gizz really, they won their grant in 2014 and got to go to the US for the first time.
+Well, that was the break for King Gizz as well really, they won their grant in 2014 and got to go to the US for the first time.
 That's really where it all kind of came together for them.

 Dr. Barry Hill:
 I'm really proud of the fact that they were able to do that.
 I came away from the music industry because we were losing so much money, my band members were just like: 'we can't deal with this anymore'.
 It's just too much of a rip-off in the Australian music industry.